mm-crj/geomexp/README.md

-# geomexp Python2 package
+# geomexp package :: Python :: 2.7

 ## To do list
-- [ ] Update MANIFEST.in and setup.py to include auxiliary files
+- [ ] Update MANIFEST.in and setup.py to include auxiliary files.
-- [ ] create object and classes instead of using bare functions
+- [ ] create object and classes instead of using bare functions.
 - [ ] Track all the used libraries and update the requirements.
 - [x] create and upload the whole python package to PyPi(test.pypi).
 - [x] Find a suitable freezing package for 1-click excecutable creation.
 Probably can use  [PyInstaller](https://www.pyinstaller.org/) as suggested [here](https://hackernoon.com/the-one-stop-guide-to-easy-cross-platform-python-freezing-part-1-c53e66556a0a)